laravel/nova-docs/4.0/upgrade.md

 Once your configuration has been updated, you should review the following list of changes and upgrade your application accordingly.

+### Updating Third-Party Nova Packages

+If your application relies on Nova tools or packages developed by third-parties, it is possible that these packages are not yet compatible with Nova 4.0 and will require an update from their maintainers.

 ## High Impact Changes

 ### Nova Request